RhinoSharkMan/Common-Weakness-Enumeration/README.md

 ANDREW CONTENT
 # CWE-681: Incorrect Conversion between Numeric Types
--this CWE is demonstrated and avoided by..
+-this CWE is demonstrated and avoided by only performing conversions when information is not lost.
+For example, an integer is converted to a double for a division operation.
+As this conversion does not lose information and is the intended operation of the program, this weakness is avoided.

 # CWE-628: Function Call with Incorrectly Specified Arguments
 -this CWE is demonstrated and avoided by including a variety of validations for function arguments.
 Doing so ensures that the function works properly as all arguments are expected values.